ECCC-MSC/open-data/README.md

 2. To install, navigate to the folder containing the downloaded file and run `bash Miniconda3-latest-Linux-x86_64.sh`
 3. Follow the installation instructions and:
     * accept the License terms
-    * provide a location outside your Linux home directory
+    * indicate a location outside your Linux home directory for the conda installation directory
     * when asked about running the `conda init`, set to `yes`
 4. Run `conda config --set auto_activate_base false`.
 This makes it so conda does not start by default
 5. Start a new terminal session so you can access conda commands